sofwerx/docker-maplab/GLX.md

     xserver-allow-tcp=true
     xserver-command=X -listen tcp +iglx

+If you are using gdm instead of lightdm, you may need to edit `/etc/gdm3/custom.conf` and set:

+    [security]
+    DisallowTCP=false

+    [xdmcp]
+    ServerArguments=-listen tcp +iglx

-On older versions of linux this can be achieved with:
+On older versions of linux this can also be hacked in with:

     sudo mv /usr/bin/Xorg /usr/bin/Xorg.original
     cat <<EOF > /tmp/Xorg